mattdsteele/web-bluetooth/public/web-bluetooth.md

 class: center
 ![elfy](img/elfie-phone.jpg)
 ???
-So this is the elfy
+So this is a bluetooth light bulb
 ---
 class: center
 ![elfie](img/elfie1.jpg)

+???
+Comes with an app but that's about it
 ---
 class: middle center
 # Find the Specs